By Chris King • 15 October 2021 • 23:52

-An earthquake measuring 3.6 magnitude shakes Murcia
+Earthquake of 3.6 magnitude shakes the Murcia region.

 An earthquake measuring a magnitude of 3.6 on the Richter has shaken the province of Murcia in Spain this Friday, October 15.
 It occurred at around 7.41pm.
 According to provisional data from the National Geographic Institute (IGN), its epicentre is reported to have been in the town of Fortuna, at a depth of about 5km.